-Checkpoint Challenges Customer Photo Need a local club?
-Not with Checkpoint Challenges!
-This cutting-edge approach to orienteering uses your smartphone for navigation, allowing you to enjoy our courses at your convenience.
+Checkpoint Challenges Customer Photo Searching for a local club?
+Skip the hassle with Checkpoint Challenges!
+This innovative orienteering experience turns your smartphone into a map and compass, letting you explore our courses whenever you want.

 Checkpoint Challenges